-Repayment doesn't begin until the course has concluded.
-The repayment will begin immediately after one to six months from the date of employment if the student obtains work within a year of course completion (time varies from bank to bank).
-Regardless of your work situation, payback begins if you are unable to find employment within a full year after finishing the course.
+Repayment doesn't begin until the course has concluded, and it begins immediately after one to six months from the date of employment if the student obtains work within a year of course completion (time varies from bank to bank).
+Regardless of your work situation, the payback begins if you are unable to find employment within a full year after finishing the course.

-Now that you know your eligibility criteria, let’s figure out how to get a student loan!
+Now that you know your eligibility criteria, let’s figure out how to get a student loan in India!

 Step 2: Calculate the amount of loan you'll require.
 Make a rough estimate of the loan amount you'll need, then talk to your family about how much they can afford.

-Step 3: Research for various loan possibilities.
-Get all the information about the loan alternatives by doing an internet search, making calls to the banks of your choosing, or visiting them in person.
+Step 3: Research various loan possibilities.
+Get all the information about loan alternatives by doing an internet search, making calls to the banks of your choosing, or visiting them in person.

 Step 4: Compare the choices to determine which is best.
-Before you choose to get a education loan, make sure you understand all the terms and conditions specified by the bank.
+Before you choose to take out an education loan, make sure you understand all the terms and conditions specified by the bank.
 Make sure you are very clear about the following: